Texas Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Texas?

-Yes, Texas requires hunter education for first-time buyers.
-Required for anyone born on or after September 2, 1971 The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born on or after September 2, 1971.
+Hunters 17+ can complete the course entirely online through the official state hunter education source.

 Can non-residents hunt in Texas?